CodeCrowCorp/infinibuild-api/README.md

 ## WebAssembly
 This project compiles Rust to WebAssembly and publishes the resulting worker to Cloudflare's [edge infrastructure](https://www.cloudflare.com/network/).

-`workers-rs` (the Rust SDK for Cloudflare Workers used in this template) is meant to be executed as compiled WebAssembly, and as such so **must** all the code you write and depend upon.
+`workers-rs` (the Rust SDK for Cloudflare Workers used in this project) is meant to be executed as compiled WebAssembly, and as such so **must** all the code you write and depend upon.
 All crates and modules used in Rust-based Workers projects have to compile to the `wasm32-unknown-unknown` triple.

 Read more about this on the [`workers-rs`](https://github.com/cloudflare/workers-rs) project README.